The Montignac GI diet

 On the other hand, you can eat as much protein and fat as you like, as long as you eat them on their own.
 Fruit is allowed, but not with a meal.
-Cereals should be unrefined to reduce their glycaemic index and so on.
+Cereals should be unrefined to reduce their glycaemic index

 At first it seems like there are a lot of rules, but once you have got your head around them it's easier to plan your food for the day.

 A typical day

 Breakfast: Fruit, wholemeal bread with low-fat margarine, decaffeinated coffee, skimmed milk.

 Lunch: Avocado vinaigrette, steak and green beans, cheese, still water.

 Dinner: Salad or vegetable soup (no starch), mushroom omelette, green salad, fat-free fromage frais.

 Weight loss results can be quite impressive.
 The diet suggests that you should lose at least 11 pounds per month but this will slow over time.

 The great thing about this diet is that you lose weight without depriving yourself too much.
 You can eat out at restaurants and help yourself to sauces and desserts.
 There’s room for the odd indulgence with this diet.

 You can start off gradually, and it's easy to carry out.
 Unlike traditional diets, the Montignac Diet allows you to eat as much as you want, as long as you choose the right foods and combinations.